 CAPMT is committed to supporting the careers of California composers.
-The chosen recipient of the CAPMT 2021 Commission will write a new work to be premiered at the 2021 CAPMT State Conference (date and location TBA).
+The chosen recipient of the CAPMT 2023 Commission will write a new work to be premiered at the 2023 CAPMT State Conference (date and location TBA).
 The 2021 CAPMT Commission fund of $2000 is funded with the support of MTNA.
-The 2021 Commissioned Composer’s composition will be submitted to the MTNA national competition.
+The current Commissioned Composer’s composition will be submitted to the MTNA national competition.

 CAPMT Commissioned Composer Application Form will be available in the Spring